codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

 For clusters:

-* `Create` - cluster creation requires someone to be account administrator anyway so currently this permission isn’t really necessary
+* `Create` - cluster creation requires someone to be account administrator anyway so currently this permission isn’t really necessary .
-* `Read` - can only see existing allowed clusters without any ability to change them
+* `Read` - can only see existing allowed clusters without any ability to change them.
 * `Update` - can see and edit existing allowed cluster resources (which means also perform [installation and rollbacks of Helm charts]({{site.baseurl}}/docs/new-helm/helm-best-practices/)).
 Tags are managed from account settings, so this permission doesn’t apply to it currently.
-* `Delete` - cluster removal requires someone to be account administrator anyway so currently this permission isn’t really necessary
+* `Delete` - cluster removal requires someone to be account administrator anyway so currently this permission isn’t really necessary.

 For pipelines:

 * `Create` - can only create new pipelines, not see, edit (which includes tagging them) or delete them.
-This permission should also go hand in hand with additional permissions like read/edit untagged pipelines
+This permission should also go hand in hand with additional permissions like read/edit untagged pipelines.
-* `Read` - view allowed pipelines only
+* `Read` - view allowed pipelines only.
-* `Update` - see and edit allowed pipelines only (including tagging them)
+* `Update` - see and edit allowed pipelines only (including tagging them).
-* `Delete` - can delete allowed pipelines only
+* `Delete` - can delete allowed pipelines only.
-* `Run` - can run allowed pipelines only
+* `Run` - can run allowed pipelines only.
-* `Approve` - resume pipelines that are waiting for manual [approval]({{site.baseurl}}/docs/codefresh-yaml/steps/approval/)
+* `Approve` - resume pipelines that are waiting for manual [approval]({{site.baseurl}}/docs/codefresh-yaml/steps/approval/).

 ## What to read next